Tipos de arroz: el ingrediente que decide el éxito de tu paella

 ● Absorbs flavors intensely

-● Less resistance to overcooking
+● Lower resistance to overcooking

 ● Requires greater technical precision